Kathy Maister's Start Cooking

 Thanks for these great tips.
 I am studying for a industry qualification and have found it difficult to eat healthy and remaining focused while doing exams.

-Kathy Maister
+Kathy Maister said:

 The brain clearly functions better on a healthy diet.
 Nothing worse than a "junk food hang-over"!

-gimmy
+gimmy said:

-I think we need more than just ten tips for healthy eating during exams, we need an entire new education because we can't remove all the bad habits that fast.
-I always find real help in discount vitamins during exams.
+I think we need more than just ten tips for healthy eating during exams, we need an entire new education because we can’t remove all the bad habits that fast.
+I always find real help in taking vitamins during exams.

-camelmunch18
+camelmunch18 said:

 THANKS a bunch!!!